 TOS 0 Metrics: 1

-To test connectivity to all IP addresses in the network:
+Test connectivity to all IP addresses in the network:

 Step1.
 Issue the tclsh command in enable mode.